 We tilled in several truckloads of organic compost over the last couple of years.
 While this was a little pricey upfront, it paid off in the long run.
 Our soil is naturally very acidic dense clay that doesn’t drain well.
 Adding the compost gave us beautiful, black soil that produced veggies in abundance last year!

-You can easily maximize your growing space and often prevent pests with the same methods.
-To make sure you get the most production from small spaces, practices like intercropping, companion planting, and succession planting can really help.
+You can easily maximize your growing space and often prevent pests with a few organic gardening methods.
+To make sure you get the most production from small spaces, practices like companion planting, succession planting, and vertical gardening can really help.